JuliaDynamics/ComplexityMeasures.jl/docs/src/devdocs.md

 Good practices in developing a code base apply in every Pull Request.
 The [Good Scientific Code Workshop](https://github.com/JuliaDynamics/GoodScientificCodeWorkshop) is worth checking out for this.

+All PRs contributing new functionality must be well tested and well documented.
+You only need to add tests for methods that you **explicitly** extended.

 ## Adding a new `ProbabilitiesEstimator`

 ### Mandatory steps